 any other spices you may like 🙂

 Wash any dirt off of your delicata squash and cut it length wise in half.
 Scoop out the seeds- you may wish to clean them up and toss them in a little olive oil, salt and pepper and roast also.
 Poke each side of the squash a few times with a fork.
 Brush squash with olive oil and sprinkle the spices on the top.
-Place squash on a baking sheet and roast until tender and slightly browned on top.
+Place squash on a baking sheet and roast until tender and slightly browned.
+Turn to brown both sides.

 Parsnip Puree Ingredients: